turkdogan/student-crud/README.md

 # Introduction
 A simple Student CRUD project to represent the integrations of Spring, PrimeFaces and HSQLDB.

-The view tier (JSF) interacts JSF controllers directly.
-Controllers injects and uses Spring based services and uses database indirectly through Spring services.
-Database connections are carried out by using Spring Repository Beans.
+The view tier (HTML/JSF) interacts JSF controllers directly.
+Controllers inject and use Spring based services, reach database indirectly through Spring services.
+Database connections are performed by using Spring Repository Beans.

 # Running the Application
 Execute following commands to run the application: